Builtin Functions

 Returns the stored value associated with the given key, or None if the key

 does not exist.
-Values are namespaced by the member path in the workspace.
+Values are namespaced by the value written by

 Exactly one of url or path may be specified.
 If neither is given, all